 Approached with energy, enthusiams, and skill there is a good profession out there, as we see from each course as around six or seven take their ability, and make themselves affable, available and affordable.

 They will soon earn small fees and get pro-bono work to gain experience, and then more on to greater things.
-We give no guarantees, but the CEDR Audit of Mediators 2012 offers some guidance.
-Typically after around 10 mediations you should be able to charge between £750 and £2,000 per day and if your marketing is right, or you choose the right panel, deal with 10 to 50 cases a year.
+We give no guarantees, but the CEDR Audit of Mediators 2016 offers some guidance.
+Novice mediators earn an average of £1,460.00 per day, whilst experienced mediators earn an average of £4,000.00 per day.
 We will help you get started with marketing advice and general guidance.
 Your panel will also help.

 Do talk it through with us, though: and don't be downhearted - if you want to succeed, and are do the work, and apply our lessons, then you will probably succeed.
 Most who do, do!